biocorecrg/PhD_course_genomics_format/docs/qc.md

----
-layout: page
-title: Quality Control
-navigation: 5
----

-## QC of sequencing reads
+# QC of sequencing reads

 To assess the quality of sequencing data, we will use the program [**FastQC**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).